Qv2ray/qv2ray.github.io/docs/plugins/usage.md

 ### 3. Restart Qv2ray & Enable Plugins

-- Open the “Plugin Manager”, you’ll see the plugin being found.
+- Open the "Plugin Manager", you'll see the plugin being found.
-- Check the “enabled” checkbox on the left hand side.
+- Check the "enabled" checkbox on the left hand side.
 - Some plugins, **especially** kernel plugins, will **only** be loaded after Qv2ray restarts.

 ### 4. Benefit!